emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 18pt)[
-    - Mögliche Aufteilung auf vier Personen
+    - Possible distribution among four people
     #figure(image("../assets/img/slides_10/2024_11_07_parallel_swimlane_rev01.png", height: 80%))
   ]
 ]

 #slide[
   #text(size: 18pt)[
-    - Aufgabe wird in Teilaufgaben zerlegt, die parallel ausgeführt werden können
+    - Task is divided into subtasks that can be executed in parallel
-    - Ergebnisse der Teilaufgaben müssen ausgetauscht werden
+    - Results of subtasks must be exchanged

-    - Probleme:
+    - Problems:
-      - Abhängigkeiten: Teilaufgaben benötigen Ergebnisse anderer Teilaufgaben
+      - Dependencies: Subtasks need results of other subtasks
-      - Ressourcenkonflikt: Teilaufgaben benötigen dieselbe Ressource
+      - Resource conflict: Subtasks need the same resource
-      - Kommunikations-Overhead: Austausch von Ergebnissen benötigt Ressourcen und Zeit
+      - Communication overhead: Exchange of results requires resources and time

-    - Aufgaben können nicht beliebig oder automatisch parallelisiert werden.
+    - Tasks cannot be parallelized arbitrarily or automatically.
   ]
 ]

 #slide[
   #text(size: 18pt)[
-    - Begriffe:
+    - Terms:
-      - Thread (engl. für „Faden“): Ausführungsstrang innerhalb eines Programmes
+      - Thread (English for "thread"): Execution thread within a program
-      - Multithreading: Mehrere (parallele) Ausführungsstränge innerhalb eines Programmes
+      - Multithreading: Multiple (parallel) execution threads within a program

-    - Speicher:
+    - Memory:
-      - Threads teilen sich Speicherbereich des Programmes:
+      - Threads share the memory area of the program:
-      - Teilen sich daher Variablen und Objekte
+      - Therefore share variables and objects
-      - Können effizient (aber unsicher!) über Variablen und Objekte kommunizieren
+      - Can communicate efficiently (but unsafely!) via variables and objects
-    - Aber: Jeder Thread hat eigenen Aufruf-Stack der aufgerufenen Methoden ]
+    - But: Each thread has its own call stack of called methods ]
 ]

 #slide[
   #text(size: 18pt)[
     #question[
-      - Kleines Rätsel zwischendurch:
+      - Small riddle in between:
-      - Zumindest einen parallelen Thread haben wir bereits kennengelernt.
-Welchen?
+      - We have already learned about at least one parallel thread.
+Which one?
     ]
     #pause
-    - Antwort:
+    - Answer:
-      - Garbage Collector (Speicher nicht referenzierter Objekte freigeben)
+      - Garbage Collector (free memory of unreferenced objects)

-    - Beachte:
+    - Note:
-      - Java-Programme erzeugen beim Start einen main-Thread
+      - Java programs create a main thread on startup
-      - Setzen hierbei main() als unterste Methode auf den Aufruf-Stack
+      - Set main() as the bottom method on the call stack
-      - Bei Bedarf zusätzlich ein Thread für den Garbage Collector gestartet
+      - If needed, additionally a thread for the Garbage Collector is started
-      - Programm beendet, sobald der letzte zugehörige Thread beendet wurde ]
+      - Program terminates as soon as the last associated thread has terminated ]
 ]

 #slide[
   #text(size: 18pt)[
-    - Teilt Programmen und Threads Rechenzeit (d.h.
-Prozessoren bzw.
-Prozessorkerne) zu
+    - Allocates computing time (i.e. processors or processor cores) to programs and threads
-    - Wartezeiten anderer Threads oder Programme genutzt
+    - Waiting times of other threads or programs are used

-    - Pseudo-Parallelität:
+    - Pseudo-parallelism:
-      - Falls mehr parallele Ausführungsstränge als Prozessoren bzw.
-Prozessorkerne
+      - If there are more parallel execution threads than processors or processor cores
-      - Scheduler verteilt Rechenzeit scheibchenweise:
+      - Scheduler distributes computing time in slices:
-        - Ausführung im zeitlichen Wechsel
+        - Execution in temporal alternation
-        - Eindruck, dass Dinge parallel prozessiert werden ]
+        - Impression that things are processed in parallel ]
 ]

-= Klassenbasierte Threads
+= Class-based threads
-== Klasse Thread
+== Class Thread

 #slide[
   #text(size: 18pt)[

-    - Threads werden durch Objekte der Klasse Thread erzeugt:
+    - Threads are created by objects of the Thread class:
-    - Methode `start()` erzeugt und startet parallelen Ausführungsstrang
+    - Method `start()` creates and starts parallel execution thread
-    - Methode `run()` enthält Code, der in Ausführungsstrang ausgeführt werden soll
+    - Method `run()` contains code to be executed in execution thread
-    - Ausführungsstrang wird beendet, sobald `run()` beendet wird
+    - Execution thread is terminated as soon as `run()` is terminated

     #figure(image("../assets/img/slides_10/2024_11_07_klasse_thread_uml_rev01.png", height: 40%))
   ]